ZSH vs Bash – Which Shell is better?

 No.FeatureBashZsh

-12ThemesBash does not have a built-in theme system, but you can customize the appearance of the shell through the use of prompt customization and color settings.ZSH has a feature called “oh-my-zsh,” which allows you to easily install and customize themes that change the appearance of the shell.
+12ThemesBash does not have a built-in theme system, but you can customize the appearance of the shell through the use of prompt customization and color settings.You can switch themes using Oh-my-ZSH if you use ZSH, It allows you to easily install and customize themes that change the appearance of the shell.

 Themes